 - If You Like These Hand Pies Try These Pie Recipes

-And if you like hand pies check out my recipe for Roasted Peach Hand Pies and Blackberry Hand Pies, two of my favorites.
+And if you're looking at this recipe because you like fruit hand pies, then check out my recipes for Roasted Peach Hand Pies and Blackberry Hand Pies, two of my favorites.

-This hand pie recipe consists of two recipes and here are the ingredients:
+This hand pie recipe consists of two recipes: apple pie filling and the pie crust.
+Here are the ingredient lists:

 Apple Pie Filling